Well, Karlie Kloss tried.

 "I've always been super-close with my family," she told InStyle.
 "They are my rock.
 There's so much uncertainty in every direction, like, 'Are you gonna get this job?'
 So having a solid crew, whether it's your family or a partner, that's a big part of being able to function."

-Last year she launched her clothing line, a limited-edition collaboration with Express, in St. Louis at a party deejayed by Hannah Bronfman and featuring a performance by Charli XCX.
+In 2017 she launched a limited-edition collaboration with Express in St. Louis at a party deejayed by Hannah Bronfman and featuring a performance by Charli XCX.
 Kloss had an open casting contest on Instagram to find models for her runway show, and among her picks were six local young women, plus her sister Kimberly.
-(And no wonder she gets along with Kim Kardashian—Karlie and Kimberly have two other sisters named Kariann and Kristine.)
+(And no wonder she gets along with Kim Kardashian—Kloss and Kimberly have two other sisters named Kariann and Kristine.)

-As for her storied relationship with Swift, with whom she shared the March 2015 cover of Vogue and appeared in her "Bad Blood" video, Kloss quipped to the New York Times a few months ago, "Don't believe everything you read."
+As for her storied relationship with Swift, with whom she shared the March 2015 cover of Vogue and appeared in her "Bad Blood" video, Kloss quipped to the New York Times, "Don't believe everything you read."

 But which version—as friendly as ever, or grown apart—is the fake news?
-The Times claimed in March that they still talked all the time, and Karlie liked one of Taylor's Reputation Tour rehearsal pics on Instagram in April (bless the people who keep track of such things), but they haven't actually been spotted together in awhile.
+The Times claimed in March 2018 that they still talked all the time, and Kloss liked one of Taylor's Reputation Tour rehearsal pics on Instagram that April (bless the people who keep track of such things), but they haven't actually been spotted together in ages, and Taylor was already in or on her way to Australia getting ready for a show in Perth when Kloss tied the knot.

 "I have this extraordinary life, but also this very normal life," Kloss told Porter.
 "I think I'm totally normal and boring in a lot of ways.
 Maybe I'm way off base, but I wouldn't want it any other way."